-I will always remember this week in Hokkaido also for being the coldest week of my life so far, with daily snowfalls, Siberian wind and temperatures always well below zero!
+I will always remember this week in Hokkaido for being the coldest week of my life so far, with daily snowfalls, Siberian wind, and temperatures well below zero!
 But lots of poetry too…

-I got there on a Monday evening in late January and on the train from New Chitose airport to Sapporo I saw nothing cause of the super heavy snowfall.
-I could just feel the chill coming from automatic sliding doors at each stop, and my concern for the conditions of my stay started rising.
+On a Monday evening in late January, I got there on the train from New Chitose airport to Sapporo.
+I saw nothing cause of the super heavy snowfall.
+I could feel the chill coming from automatic sliding doors at each stop, and my concern for the conditions of my stay started rising.

-Luckily the fantastic staff at the almost too heated YuYu Guest House welcomed me with a glass of warm tea and cheerful smiles and I started to relax and focus: I packed well and I simply needed to wear the clothes I had in my luggage and everything was going to be all right!
+Luckily the fantastic staff at the almost too heated YuYu Guest House welcomed me with a glass of warm tea and cheerful smiles, and I started to relax and focus: I packed well, and I needed to wear the clothes I had in my luggage, and everything was going to be all right!

 Here is how what I wore during these days between Sapporo and Hakodate:

 - thin thermal t-shirt

 - thin sleeveless wool sweater

 - technical hooded jacket

 - waterproof thermal jacket by The North Face